varshithams/portfolio/final-project-part-two.md

 I decided to reach out to these people I know who have backgrounds closer to such issues as well as to someone who might be not as invested but would like to know about the issue.
 This way I can get feedback from different perspectives.

-First I interviewed my friend who is doing his MA in Communication and Media.
-He is currently doing his study on UNSDG goals and I felt he would be perfect to interview as he has prior knowledge about the issue
+First I interviewed my friend who is doing his MA in Communication and Media, mid 20's.
+He is currently doing his study on UNSDG goals and I felt he would be perfect to interview as he has prior knowledge about the issue.

-Second
+Second I interviewed one who is in MISM-BIDA CMU, mid 20's who has knowledge about UNSDG and was concerned about the pollution.

 Third